 At the top of the page there is a menu bar.
 On the right side there is an icon representing a letterbox.
 By clicking on this icon the agent can show/hide a panel containing the most recent received messages.
 If the panel is not visible and the agent receives a new message, the icon starts blinking.
-The message panel could be accessed through Alt+9 keyboard shortcut red: the agent is currently paused
+The message panel could be accessed through Alt+9 keyboard shortcut configurable analysis timer used by QueueMetrics to retrieve agent information.